NeuralForestViz/iris-dataset-analysis/README.md

 # Iris Dataset Analysis

+# Dashboard
+View an interactive dashboard of the data https://neuralforestviz.github.io/iris-dataset-analysis/

+# Analysis
 This repository contains a Jupyter notebook (`Iris_Data_Analysis.ipynb`) that walks through the data-science workflow for the classic Iris dataset.

 The notebook is written for a non-technical business audience and covers: